fmela/libdict/README.md

 # libdict

-libdict is a C library which provides a set of efficient data structures for storing key-value pairs, including height-balanced (AVL) trees, red-black trees, splay trees, weight-balanced trees, path-reduction trees, treaps, and hashtables.
-An object-oriented interface for these data structures is provided.
+libdict is a C library that provides a set of efficient key-value data structures, including height-balanced (AVL) trees, red-black trees, splay trees, weight-balanced trees, path-reduction trees, treaps, and hashtables.
+A generic object-oriented interface is provided, but is not required.

 ## License